saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

    </td>
    <td><p>Injects job id and tunnel id as HTTP request headers.</p>
 <p>
 HTTP Header Injection is disabled for SSL domains that are not re-encrypted by Sauce Connect Proxy.
-Header Injection is disabled for all HTTPS domains passed to <code><a href="https://wiki.saucelabs.com/display/DOCSDEV/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide#SauceConnectProxyCommandLineQuickReferenceGuide---no-ssl-bump-domains">--no-ssl-bump-domains</a></code> argument.</p>
+Header Injection is disabled for all HTTPS domains passed to <code>--no-ssl-bump-domains</code> argument.</p>
    </td>
   </tr>
   <tr>